 The color of the meat is another way I can identify whether it is in poor condition or not.

 Smelling meat is perhaps the easiest way to tell if it's good or bad.
-So, whatever the type of meat, if it smells weird (that is, tangy, putrid, or rancid), then it's not edible.

 Your ground beef smells that way because it has gone bad.
 The fart or eggy smell is the odor caused by the bacterial population on the raw meat.

 Bad ground beef can smell like rotten eggs or give another foul odor.
 The smell is sometimes putrid or rancid.
 This is caused by bacteria deteriorating the meat cells, possibly due to improper storage.
 Don’t eat meat that smells offensive.
 You risk food poisoning.

 Beef contains a chemical that smells like sulfur.
 You may notice that smell when you open the vacuum-sealed package after storage.

 However, the sulfur smell may not be due to spoilage if the meat has been stored properly.
 If it's not slimy and the color of the meat has not changed, it may still be safe to cook and consume.

 Meat spoils when bacteria live on it.
 This process produces acids with the characteristic smell of broken and rotten eggs.
 Do not eat meat that smells bad.
 Unfortunately, you can't redeem bad meat, not even by cooking it.

 It is essential to preserve meat correctly.
 The chances of getting sick due to food poisoning increase exponentially when you consume beef that is not fresh or has not been stored properly.